-b) Principal Activities
+b) PRINCIPAL ACTIVITIES

-The principal activities of the Company are manufacture and sale of non-alcoholic beverages, manufacturing, importation and wholesaling of packaging items, operating the in-bound tourism attraction Kila Eco Adventure Park and developing the company owned investment land.
+The principal activities of the company are manufacture and sale of non-alcoholic beverages, manufacturing, importation and wholesaling of packaging items operating the in-bound tourism attraction Kila Eco Adventure Park and developing the company owned investment land.

-There were no significant changes in the nature of these activities during the financial year.
+There were no significant changes in these activities during the financial year.